 At Rio Grande Regional Hospital, we want to provide you and your loved ones with the best healthcare experience possible.
 We remain diligent in our fight against coronavirus (COVID-19) and the health and safety of our patients, caregivers and communities is our top priority.

-At this time, we encourage communication through virtual visitation, which is available at our facility.
-While we understand the importance of in-hospital patients having family members and loved ones by their side, the following visitor policies are necessary in order to best protect patients and those providing care.
+At this time, we encourage family members to stay in touch with their loved ones virtually to stay connected from a distance.
+While we understand the importance of in-hospital patients having family members and loved ones by their side, the following patient advocate policy is necessary in order to best protect the patients and those providing care.

 Circumstances may allow for specific exceptions to any visitation restrictions described on this webpage.
 Those circumstances include religious visitation as well as a designated support person for a patient with a disability to provide assistance with communication or other necessary components of the patient’s treatment.
 All persons entering under an exception remain subject to appropriate infection control protocols.